 ECN calls on the Commission to carefully design its climate policy to incentivise the take-up of climate-friendly and sustainable practices, products and technologies.
 Reuse and recycling should be prioritised over extraction of raw materials, which is a very polluting and energy intensive economic activity.

-comprehensive strategy to build up organic matter in soils.
+If the transition to a climate neutral economy is to be irreversible, organic cycles for biological materials must be closed.
+There is the need to develop a comprehensive strategy to build up organic matter in soils.
 Organic matter will help maintaining and restoring soil quality, structure and its much-needed water retention capacity.
 This means that soils will not dry out quickly in summer months, when water is scarce but also that the likelihood of flooding in winter is reduced.

 A healthy soil also works as a huge carbon sink and therefore it can sequester even more carbon.
 Once applied to soils through compost and digestate, organic matter ensures carbon storage for many decades.
 ECN calls the Commission to propose an EU mandatory target to build up soil organic matter.